From the desk of Robb Wolf

 To learn more, read the article: Why electrolytes matter for cardiovascular health.

-As you’ll recall, sodium supports fluid balance.
+As you'll recall, sodium supports fluid balance.
 Your brain depends on this balance to keep your brain suspended in your skull and your cells the right size.
 Sodium deficiency can lead to headaches, brain fog, and other cognitive issues.
-More pronounced sodium imbalances can cause brain swelling and brain damage.
+More pronounced sodium imbalances can contribute to brain swelling and brain damage.

 To learn more, read the article: Why your brain needs electrolytes.

-Here’s a quick look at how key hormones interact with sodium, and how sodium supplementation can play a role:
+Electrolytes directly influence hormones and vice versa.
+Here's a quick look at how key hormones interact with sodium:

 To summarize: Consuming enough electrolytes can help keep these hormones in healthy ranges.
 To learn more, read the article: How electrolytes and hormones work together.